JayWood/the-seo-framework/readme.txt

 	* TODO Schema SEO will allow you to enable and disable global Schema.org features.
 	* LD+Json Schema.org website name and URL header markup on the front-page.
 This should change the `example.com > category > subcategory` output in Google to `Example Site > category > subcategory`.
 See [this page](https://developers.google.com/structured-data/site-name) for more info.
 	* Time display options for the sitemap.
 Now you can select how the time is output.
 Default "Complete date plus hours, minutes and timezone".
+	* Buffer cleaner before the sitemap begins outputting.
+This makes sure the sitemap can't be erroneous through other plugin or theme errors.
 	* New global Automated Description options.
 	* Removal of the three dots after the description if the excerpt ends with a dot, question mark or exclamation point.
 	* Removal commas if the excerpt ends with one in the automated description.